matthiaskoenig/mcp/docs/06_cba.rst

 - sampling of flux cone to evaluate possible solution space

 **Simulating deletions**

-- often used to simulate single or double deletions
+In addition to species and reactions genes (protein products) are logically connected to reactions.
-- In addition to the reactions there is a logical mapping of genes (protein products) to reactions.
-Knocking the genes out, i.e., setting the fluxes to zero allows evaluating the effect of such gene deletions.
+A typical analysis are *gene deletions*, knocking out genes by setting corresponding reaction fluxes to zero.

 .. figure:: ./images/gene-protein-reaction.png
     :width: 600px